0

 The third and final layer is my version of lace.
 To me all the wrought iron gates, banisters, window closures and fences are the lace of St. Petersburg.

-I played in Photoshop with my photographs of these, then printed them out on Transfer Artist Paper and transferred to my work, and for good measure added more stitching on top.
+Transfer Artist Paper and transferred to my work, and for good measure added more stitching on top.

 For this work I used poetry about St. Petersburg by the famous Russian poet Aleksandr Sergeevich Pushkin, specifically an expert from his epic poem Bronze Horseman.
 One of my favorite passages is this: